Line upon Line Learning

 Egg Hunt Fun

-The hardest words for her were the three with blends in them.
-I knew that would be the case, but knew that with my help she would be up to the challenge.
-She loved that each word had a way for her to act out: vroom like a car, hug her baby sister, crawl and bark like a dog.
+The hardest words for her were the three words with blends in them.
+I knew that would be the case, but I knew that with my help she would be up to the challenge.
+She loved that each word had a way for her to act out: vroom like a car, hug her sister, and bark like a dog.
 She rolled her eyes at Mom and Dad, though!
-She’s known those as sight words for quite a long time.
+She's known those as sight words for quite a long time.

 In the end, we had a fun time together.
 I knew that, with the advent of wonderful spring weather, it would be difficult to get her to “do school” with me of any kind. adding in a little school to the activity she already wanted to do was so fun.
 Early reading should not really be about dull readers and pointer fingers.
 Making it an activity like this was perfect for my active learner.